-Taxi/rideshare/bus/limo/shuttle

-Receipts are required for taxi, rideshare, bus, limo and shuttle charges over \$25.
-Gratuities will only be reimbursed up to 15% of the fare, rounded up to the nearest dollar.
-Reimbursements for transportation expenses under \$25 without a receipt, are inclusive of gratuities.
+Receipts for taxi, rideshare, bus, limo and shuttle Required for taxi, rideshare, bus, limo and shuttle charges over \$25.
+Gratuities on taxi, rideshare, bus, limo and shuttle May only be reimbursed up to 20% of the fare, rounded up to the nearest dollar.
+Taxi, rideshare, bus, limo, and shuttle rides under \$25 without receipt These reimbursements are inclusive of gratuities.
+Lost taxi / shuttle receipts Reimbursement is allowable up to no more than four rides per entire trip maximum of \$25 each ride or \$100 total per entire duration of travel.